 UM Carey Law faculty are leading experts in digital copyright, privacy law, and other intellectual property and information-law fields.
 For more information on their work, see the complete list of affiliated faculty.

 The faculty of the IP Program are active in national and international debates about how society should respond to the ongoing information revolution and rapid technological change.
 They testify before Congress, publish op-eds and white papers, file amicus briefs in major cases, speak to audiences of all shapes and sizes, and blog prolifically to promote public understanding of important issues.

 Students and faculty in the IP Clinic work with the Maryland Intellectual Property Legal Resource Center provide free legal services to entrepreneurs and educate the community about intellectual property law.

 Potential clients of the Maryland Intellectual Property Legal Resource Center should complete the intake form.
-Students with questions about the IP Clinic should consult with its Director, Professor Campbell.
+Students with questions about the IP Program should consult with its Director, Professor Campbell.